Web font optimisation

 }

-If we do not wish to support older browsers, WOFF2 will be enough.
-In the end, if the custom font doesn’t load, the system one will.
+If we do not want to support older browsers, only the WOFF2 format is sufficient.
+After all, if the custom font is not loaded, the system font will be loaded.

-We want to avoid the FOIT (Flash of Invisible Text) effect, which consists in users not being able to see the text on the website until the font has finished loading.
-To prevent this from happening, we must use inside the @font-face rule the following CSS declaration:
+This avoids the so-called FOIT (Flash of Invisible Text) effect, which means that during page loading, the user cannot see the texts on the website until the font has finished loading.
+To avoid FOIT, we must use the following CSS statement within the @font-face rule:

 font-display:swap;